tobimori/kirby-dreamform/docs/5_developers/3_custom-success-page.md

 description: Customizing the thank you message after form submission
 ---

-When editing a form, you can customize the "Thank you" message after switching to the "Settings" tab.
-However, if a simple text field isn't enough for your case, read on.
+When editing a form, you can customize the "Thank you" message in the "Settings" tab.
+If the default writer field is not enough, you can replace it with your own fields.

 ## Customizing the blueprint

-To customize the blueprint, create a new file in your blueprints folder: `site/blueprints/dreamform/fields/success.yml`
+To customize the blueprint, create `site/blueprints/dreamform/fields/success.yml` in your blueprints folder.

-The first line of the blueprint should always be `fields:`.
-After that, you can add any fields you want, the same way you know from your Kirby blueprints!
+The first line of the blueprint must be `fields:`.
+You can then add any number of fields of any Kirby field type, as in a regular Kirby blueprint.

 ```yaml
 fields: